dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ## Navigating to Content Other than XAML Pages

-Throughout this topic, <xref:System.Windows.Controls.Page> and pack [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] have been used to demonstrate the various navigation capabilities of [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)].
-However, a <xref:System.Windows.Controls.Page> that is compiled into an application is not the only type of content that can be navigated to, and pack [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] aren't the only way to identify content.
+Throughout this topic, <xref:System.Windows.Controls.Page> and pack XBAPs have been used to demonstrate the various navigation capabilities of [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)].
+However, a <xref:System.Windows.Controls.Page> that is compiled into an application is not the only type of content that can be navigated to, and pack XBAPs aren't the only way to identify content.

 As this section demonstrates, you can also navigate to loose [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] files, HTML files, and objects.